-I am currently the Early Medieval Researcher in the ERC-funded project 'Landscape and Identities: the case of the English landscape 1500 BC - 1086 AD (EngLaId)' at the Institute of Archaeology (University of Oxford).
-For progress updates, please see our blog at englaid.com.
+I arrived at Oxford in 2011, when I joined the ERC-funded project 'Landscape and Identities: the case of the English landscape 1500 BC - 1086 AD (EngLaId)' at the Institute of Archaeology as the Early Medieval Researcher.
+The final project publication is currently in preparation.
+Please see the project blog at englaid.com for more information.

-In addition, I am working in collaboration with colleagues from the Stichting Cultureel Erfgoed Zeeland (SCEZ), de Vrije Universiteit Brussel and the Oxford Research Laboratory for Archaeology and History of Art (RLAHA) on a project entitled 'Investigating the Dead in Early Medieval Domburg'.
-Funded by the Medieval Settlement Research Group (MSRG), the Society for Medieval Archaeology (SMA), the Viking Society for Northern Research (VSNR) and the Province Zeeland, this involves targeted 14C dating and stable isotope analysis of early medieval human skeletons from the ring fortress and emporium at Domburg, Netherlands, as well as analysis of remains of associated timber coffins.
+In addition, I am working in collaboration with colleagues from the Netherlands, Belgium, England and South Africa on a project entitled 'Investigating the Dead in Early Medieval Domburg'.
+Funded by the Medieval Settlement Research Group (MSRG), the Society for Medieval Archaeology (SMA), the Viking Society for Northern Research (VSNR), the Province Zeeland and the Stichting Nederlands Museum voor Anthropologie en Praehistorie (SNAP), this involves targeted 14C dating and stable isotope analysis of early medieval human skeletons from the ring fortress and now-destroyed emporium at Domburg, Netherlands, as well as analysis of remains of associated timber coffins.

 Between 2011 and 2015, I was involved in international network group 'The Foundations of European Space II (FESII)', which brought together colleagues from Spain, the UK, Iceland, Italy, Norway and the Netherlands to study the interaction between local communities and supra-local polities on a comparative and cross-regional European scale.
 Proceedings of this network will be published by Brepols in 2017.